wadackel/sweet-scroll/README.md

 ### Callbacks

 In `beforeScroll` and `afterScroll`, you will pass the coordinates and the triggering element in the argument.
-In addition, you can stop the scrolling by return a "beforeScroll" in "false".
+In addition, you can stop the scrolling by return a `beforeScroll` in `false`.

 **Example:**